joef551/amq-tools/README.md

 	$ runc user=Fred password=admin threadCount=100 selector=foo=%27bar%27

-9. Same as above, but spawns 100 consumer threads, where they all share one connectionto the broker
+9. Same as above, but spawns 100 consumer threads, where they all share one connection to the broker

 	$ runc user=Fred password=admin threadCount=100 selector=foo=%27bar%27 sharedConnection

 10. Connect the consumer to the broker using the given credentials and **http** transport.
 This assumes the broker has been assigned an http transport.